 To understand how hearing loss happens, it helps to know how your ear works.
 Noise travels through the air as sound waves, which vibrate your eardrum and move three tiny bones inside your ear.
 That causes waves in the fluid that fills your inner ear.
 Those waves bend tiny hair cells, which are attached to nerves.
 They pass electrical signals to the main hearing nerve, called the cochlear nerve, which leads to the brain.

 Your DNA has many genes that help build the structures involved in hearing.
 A problem with any of them can mean a baby is born without this sense.
-In about half of babies born with severe hearing loss, it’s because of a faulty gene.
-About 30% of babies born with it also have another genetic condition, like Down syndrome.
+Over half of babies born with severe hearing loss, it’s because of a faulty gene.
+About 20% of babies born with it also have another genetic condition, like Down syndrome.